 Choroid plexus cyst and trisomy 18

 Many fetuses with trisomy 18 don’t survive to birth because of organ abnormalities.
-Babies delivered with the condition tend to have significant birth defects, including:
+Babies born with the condition tend to have significant birth defects, including:

 - problems with their hearts